cfengine/documentation/reference/promise-types/custom.markdown

 A new top level `promise` block (similar to `body`) is used to add new promise types.
 After adding a promise type, it is used in the same way as built-in promise types, there is no special syntax.
+Custom promise types are only for `cf-agent`, so the `promise` block should always specify the `agent` component, and the promise types should only be used in `agent` bundles.

 ### Example of using a promise module